Portage, Anchorage, Alaska

 Popular recreational activities in the Portage area include visiting the wildlife center, floating Portage, Twentymile, Placer rivers, fishing for hooligan in the Twentymile river, and ice skating the numerous marshy areas, creeks, and Portage Lake.

 Demographics

 Portage first appeared on the 1950 United States Census as an unincorporated village.
 It returned again in 1960.
-It was destroyed in the 1964 earthquake and the townsite was annexed by Anchorage when it merged with its borough in 1975.
+The townsite was annexed by Anchorage when it merged with its borough in 1975.